-After Ted and Carlie’s conversation they went skiing again.
+After Ted and Carlie’s conversation, they went skiing again.
 Carlie was eager.
-“C’mon Dad, let’s go do THE WALL!”
-Ted was pretty apprehensive, because he knew that The Wall lived up to its name.
+“C’mon, Dad, let’s go do THE WALL!”
+Ted was pretty apprehensive because he knew that The Wall lived up to its name.
 It was a double black diamond slope — the toughest run in the whole ski area.
 They stood at the top, staring down at the sheer drop and “skier-eating” moguls.
 Even Ted was a little unnerved, but Carlie announced, “C’mon, Dad.
 Go.
 I’ll come right behind you.
 Go before I get too scared!”
 Ted didn’t want to miss this amazing opportunity, so he cautiously headed off.
-Carlie followed him, took her time, and conquered the hill!
+Carlie followed him, took her time, and conquered The Wall!

-3. Embrace your child’s new identity as an overcomer
+3. Embrace your child’s identity as an overcomer

-In the first situation, she was the weak one, the problem in the family.
+IDENTITY!
+In the first situation, she felt like the weak one, the problem in the family.
 She wanted to avoid the possibility of feeling ashamed again, so she avoided any challenge in which she might fail.

-Ted didn’t give Carlie new information during their conversation.
-He gave her a different perspective, and a new identity as an overcomer.
+During their conversation, Ted didn’t tell Carlie what she could have done better.
+He thoughtfully affirmed what she had done well, and that gave her a new identity as an overcomer.
 She hadn’t failed the first time on the ski slope.
 She’d conquered fear, calmed herself, and found a way to get down the slope safely.
-Seeing the day in those terms was enough to encourage more bravery.
+Seeing that experience in those terms was enough to encourage more bravery.

 These are great new perspectives to embrace when your kids struggle.
-But what I know (from personal experience!) is that it is tough to respond well in the moment.
-Kids freak out over challenges and fall into big uncontrolled emotional outbursts.
-You, as the parent, get so frustrated you can’t see straight, and your goal is often to just get through it.
-(We’ve got a few ideas for the heat of the moment.)
+But what I know (from personal experience!) is that it can be really tough to respond well in the moment.
+Kids freak out over challenges, and you might get so frustrated you can’t see straight.
+(We’ve got a few ideas for the heat of the moment in this article.)

-- Empathize and help your child label their feelings instead of trying to control your child’s emotions,.
-This has a natural brain-calming effect, and builds emotional intelligence (self-awareness).
+- Empathize and help your child label their feelings instead of trying to control their emotions.
+This has a natural brain-calming effect and builds emotional intelligence (self-awareness).
 For example, “It’s so hard when somebody grabs your favorite toy!
 That would really upset me if I were you.
 How are you feeling right now?”

-- Ask your child how they could solve the problem (Wait until after the outburst has subsided of course.)
-“This was a tough deal, kiddo.
+- Ask your child how they could solve the problem.
+(Wait until after the outburst has subsided, of course.)
+“This was tough.
 How do you think we could solve it so everyone feels good about it?”

 - Talk about the natural benefits of their actions, for your child and for others.
 Make some observations about specific ways your child was able to calm down and solve their problem.
 “You came up with a good idea about how to share the toy.
 Then you were able to play together and have fun again!”